franciscop/react-test/src/methods/props/readme.md

 .props(newProps) -> $
 ```

-Rerender the component with the new specified props.
+Rerender the component with the new props specified as a plain object:

 ```js
 const Demo = (props) => <div {...props}>world</div>;